 The course explores the unique culture of police and sheriff’s departments, including the differentiation between working custody versus working patrol; common lapses in judgment and common pitfalls that can negatively affect new officers; differences and dynamics specific to sworn versus civilian law enforcement employees; elements of effective interactions with the public and the press.
 The course will also explore the basics of teaching and consulting in the law enforcement community: common pitfalls for the psychologist.

 Course Three: Providing Psychological Support Services to Law Enforcement Personnel

 This course will provide an overview of the intervention domain of police psychology.
 Topics will include the difference between ‘in-house’ and ‘out-of-house’ or contract psychological services; the stressors unique to first responders and law enforcement personnel and the cultures in which they work; the unique ethical considerations which must be considered when providing psychological services to law enforcement personnel including voluntary vs. mandatory counseling, confidentiality, and safety concerns; the critical incidents that law enforcement personnel encounter including officer involved shootings, mass casualty incidents, public mistrust, homicides, undercover work, child abuse, etc.; an understanding of critical incident stress debriefings and defusings, early intervention strategies, and whether they should be recommended or mandatory; an understanding of multiple intervention/counseling techniques including individual therapy, couples counseling, family therapy and group interventions.
 The course explores the value of adjunctive services such as those provided by chaplains, peer counseling programs, employee assistance programs for the treatment of substance use/abuse and early prevention programs.

 Frequently Asked Questions

 The Certificate in Fundamentals of Police Psychology program is offered fully online.
-All classes and coursework can be completed virtually and on your time, allowing you to tailor your education to your schedule.
+All classes and coursework can be completed virtually, allowing you flexibility with your schedule.